electric-eloquence/gulp4-run-sequence/README.md

 ### Options

-`errorOnInvalidArgumentType`: Set this to true in order to throw an error if an invalid argument type has been submitted.
-The only acceptable argument types are string, array, and function.
+`errorOnInvalidArgumentType`: Set this to true in order to throw an error if an invalid argument type has been passed.
+The only valid argument types are string, array, and function.

 Example: